Customs and import duties

 Importer's declaration form

 Your shipper will give you a Consignment Line Code (CLC) reference number so you can make a declaration and pay online.
-If you prefer to pay in person, you can visit Customs and Immigration at Customer and Local Services at La Motte Street with your CLC number.

 Before you declare and pay for your goods, you should have an invoice detailing the goods, including: